OctopusDeploy/docs/docs/administration/authentication-providers/azure-ad-authentication.md

 If you only have one Role it will be automatically assigned.
 If you have **multiple** Roles a popup will appear when you click the **Assign** button so you can select the Role to assign.
 :::

-# Configuring Octopus Deploy Server
+# Configuring Octopus Deploy Server {#AzureADauthentication-ConfiguringOctopusDeployServer}

 :::hint
 There is currently no UI for configuring Octopus to use Azure AD - it must be configured from the command line.
 :::

-## Get the Client ID and Issuer
+## Get the Client ID and Issuer {#AzureADauthentication-GettheClientIDandIssuer}

 There are two values you will need from the Azure AD configuration to complete the Octopus configuration: the **Client ID** and **Issuer**.